mmikowski/hi_score/README.md

 ```

 Even if we specify only one stage `bin/xhi` will often run more.
 That is
-because many stages require prequisites as discussed in the following section.
+because many stages have dependencies as discussed in the following section.

-### Prerequisite resolution
+### Dependency resolution
-The `bin/xhi` has a resolver that ensures all prerequisite stages are run but
-only if required.
-For example, if we run `bin/xhi build` right after cloning
-the Github repository, it will run all the stages needed to ensure a quality
-build including *installation of the npm libraries*.
-If we run it again, many
-stages will be omitted because they are known as complete.
-Conversely, if we
-run `dev_upgrade` all `npm` packages will be updated to the latest revision.
-On any subsequent build, `bin/xhi` will re-install all `npm` packages, reset
-the environment, and re-test the codebase because this is required when
-libraries are updated.
-This capability is provided by setting *goal* and
-*environment* prerequisites.
+The `bin/xhi` has a resolver that ensures all prerequisite stages are run but only if required.
+For example, if we run `bin/xhi build` right after cloning the Github repository, it will run all the stages needed to ensure a quality build including *installation of the npm libraries*.
+If we run it again, many stages will be omitted because they are known as complete.
+Conversely, if we run `dev_upgrade` all `npm` packages will be updated to the latest revision.
+On any subsequent build, `bin/xhi` will re-install all `npm` packages, reset the environment, and re-test the codebase because this is required when libraries are updated.
+This capability is provided by setting *goal* and *environment* prerequisites.

 #### Goal prerequisites
 Goal prerequisites are stages that are always run before before the target
 stage.
 For example, if we run `bin/xhi dev_commit` the `dev_lint`, and
 `dev_test` stages will be run first to ensure the code quality is acceptable.
 If either prerequisite fails, `bin/xhi` exits immediately (with an exit code
 of 1) and the target stage is not attempted.
-Goal prequesites are configuired
+Goal prerequesites are configured
 in `package.json.xhi_commandTable`.

-#### Environment prequisites
+#### Environment prerequisites
-These are stages that must be successfuly completed in the development
+These are stages that must be successfully completed in the development
 environment.
 For example, if we run `bin/xhi dev_commit` but have not run
 `bin/xhi install`, the `install` stage will be run before the `dev_commit`
 stage.
 The success or failure of each stage is saved in the state file